censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 ## How to become a CENO bridge

 This functionality is already built into the CENO Browser.
 Your device will need to be connected to a Wi-Fi network that has either UPnP enabled or explicit port forwarding configured for CENO.
-See below for further details.
+See the next sections for further details.

 However, please note that Android will only allow a mobile device to act as a proper bridge while you are actively using it, as power-saving features will throttle the operation of CENO otherwise.

-> **Technical note:** This is due to Android's [Doze mode][] slowing down the operation of the native Ouinet library.
+> **Technical note:** This is mainly due to Android's [Doze mode][] slowing down the operation of the native Ouinet library.
 Unfortunately, disabling battery optimization for CENO does not seem to exclude Ouinet from it.
+Your particular device may also include its own power-saving features which may interfere with CENO; please check [Dont't kill my app!][] for your device's brand.

 [Doze mode]: https://developer.android.com/training/monitoring-device-state/doze-standby
     "Android Developers – Optimize for Doze and App Standby"
+[Dont't kill my app!]: https://dontkillmyapp.com/

 Thus if you intend to have CENO acting as a permanent, always-reachable bridge, besides a properly configured Wi-Fi network you will need to: